 PodBean easily integrates with your YouTube channel using the PodBean podcast app when publishing.
 On their free plan, they offer 100GB in bandwidth and 5 hours upload content per month.

 PodBean hosting also provides unlimited hosting services, advertisement, and distribution on iTunes, Google Play, Spotify, and Amazon Alexa among other major apps with 24/7 customer support.
+In addition to customized features suitable for sermon streaming, Podbean also has a feature that allows you to collect offerings before or after your sermon.
+You can read more about the fundraising feature of Podbean’s podcast hosting for churches here.

 The $29/month Unlimited Plus Plan features a mobile app, unlimited audio hosting and video storage, ability to add your own ad campaigns to monetize new episodes, a patron program to receive recurring revenue from their audience, analytics reports, a free YouTube channel sync, and auto-posting to Facebook and Twitter.